noxthot/ss22_julia_workshop/pages/introduction/worksheet_1.md

 What you see is the particle density $\Phi$ over the spatial domain.
 Congratulations, you have just computed your first radiation transport problem using Julia.
 If you look at your code, you will see that it looks quite messy. you can add a comment *test comment* with `# test comment`.
 Use the comment command to explain what you did and double check if you understood everything.
 Also, commonly the `using` commands are executed in the first lines of the code, so move all these commands to the top.

-## Element-wise operations and data types
+## Element-wise operations

-Let us remark a few things that we did not discuss before
+To better understand element-wise operations, see how we computed the scattering matrix $\mathbf{G}$ and see if you can write this in terms of for-loops.
+You can use the `if` command.

+\example{

+Recall the main concepts of element-wise operations that have also been previously applied:

 **Element-wise operations**:
 * We have used `.=` and `.*` commands.
 The *dot* denotes an element-wise operation.
 So assume you have two vectors $v$ and $w$.
 Then, `y = v .* w` will scalar multiply all elements and save them in a new vector $y$, hence $y_i = v_i \cdot w_i$.